 - Security register bit 0 indicates whether the chip is locked by factory or not. - To program the 512 bit secured OTP by entering 512 bit secured OTP mode (with ENSO command), and going through normal program procedure, and then exiting 512 bit secured OTP mode by writing EXSO command. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
-Please refer to table of "security register definition" for security register bit definition and table of "512 bit secured OTP definition" for address range definition. - Note: Once lock-down whatever by factory or customer, it cannot be changed any more.
+Please refer to "Table 8.
+SECURITY REGISTER DEFINITION" for security register bit definition and "Table 3.
+512 bit Secured OTP Definition" for address range definition. - Note: Once lock-down whatever by factory or customer, it cannot be changed any more.
 While in 512 bit secured OTP mode, array access is not allowed.